phydesmith/NinaVSI/README.md

 ## How it works
 This was written to use models exported with the TensorFlow Object Detection API version 2.7.
-The models were trained using transfer learning.
-The dataset consisted of 6,600 images and 17,000 annotations.
+The models were trained using transfer learning on a novel dataset.
+It consisted of 6,600 images and 17,000 annotations.
 Some of the annotations were synthetic objects (generated with GAN).
 Benchmarks can be found in the previously linked paper.